Free helplines in UK to assist people with mental health issues

 Cassiobury Court believes in the value of free mental health helplines and established an important service that can mean a step forward the assistance of these people.

-Below you find some free helplines available in UK for people suffering from mental health issues.
-These helplines are not only for family, but especially for people who have been diagnosed a mental disease, for the possibility to talk with someone who will listen without judge.
+Below you find some free helplines available in the UK for people suffering from mental health issues.
+These helplines are not only for the family but especially for people who have been diagnosed with a mental disease, for the possibility to talk with someone who will listen without a judge.

 1. Anxiety UK